marcanpilami/MAGE/doc/mql.rst

     SELECT name, server.dns FROM INSTANCES WHERE ...

-This will only give two attributes: the name of the compoennt instance, and the dns of the server the instance runs on.
+This will only give two attributes: the name of the component instance, and the dns of the server the instance runs on.

 .. warning:: this is not efficient.
 Using computed fields is far better.